 Another program under Part F of the Ryan White Program is the AIDS Education and Training Centers (AETC) Program, which also serves a great role in providing care for older PLWH.
 The program offers funds to support the education and training of health care providers treating PLWH through a network of 8 regional centers and 3 national centers, and could be helpful in training care providers in all fields to be equipped to deliver specialized care for older PLWH.

 It is time we consider how to improve and adapt the current health care and support system to offer sufficient medical and psychosocial support services for older PLWH.
 The Ryan White Program can help lead the way.
-The O’Neill Institute’s National HIV/AIDS Initiative is working on issues related to HIV and aging and that we will release an issue brief later this year.
+The O’Neill Institute’s Infectious Diseases Initiative is working on issues related to HIV and aging and that we will release an issue brief later this year.